 One in five youth live with a mental health condition, but less than half of these individuals receive needed services.
 Undiagnosed, untreated or inadequately treated mental health conditions can affect a student’s ability to learn, grow and develop (NAMI, 2017).

-On November 1, 2016 EMHCS established a partnership with The Villa of Hope- Behavioral Health Program.
-Since then, a clinician provides on site evaluation and school- base treatment for our students from grades K- 10th.
-A primary therapist is on site twice a week and currently works with 14 students in addition of 4 active referrals.
-Last school year (2016-2017) we were able to provide services to 21 students from grades K- 9th.
+On November 1, 2016, EMHCS established a partnership with The Villa of Hope- Behavioral Health Program.
+Since then, a clinician provides on-site evaluation and school- base treatment for our students from grades K- 11.
+A primary therapist is on site.

-In addition of clinical services, our students and families can also benefit from case management.
-These programs can help students and families reduce significant risk for residential or hospitalization in addition to support individual needs.
+n addition to clinical services, our students and families can also benefit from case management.
+These programs can help students and families reduce the significant risk for residential or hospitalization in addition to supporting individual needs.
 Also provide skills building services and individualized care management.
 The clinic continues to grow and recently we had conversations about a possible partnership to provide assessment and treatment for youth who struggle with drug or alcohol use.
 As we continue to expand, we look for opportunities to serve better our students and families by providing resources and education.

 Ibero-American Action League/United Way